PiotrJander/sik-achtung-die-kurve/README.md

 now test what we have
 start 15:00

+now socket also needs to be able to sendto

 make a client which will send a few messages to the server view logs to see they came through assert that sockaddr is set okay for client